JdeRobot/RoboticsAcademy/CONTRIBUTING.md

 Be sure to explain in details the context and the outcome that you are lookign for.
 If reporting bugs, provide basic information like you OS version, RoboticsBackend version and the exercise launched.

+The responses to the issues **must** be related to the topic and they must not contain any solutions, for that use a Pull Request.

 ## How to contribute in exercises documentation?

 Take a look at our [documentation guide lines](https://jderobot.github.io/RoboticsAcademy/developer_guide) to contribute in github pages related issues.

+## What happens if you do not follow this guidelines?

+If you do not follow the guidelines you will first get a 1 day ban from all JdeRobot repos.
+After that the next ban will be 1 week and then permanently.

 Thanks! :heart: :heart:
 RoboticsAcademy Team